John Steven Sutherland: Solo career (2005-present)

-When B3 disbanded in December 2004, John Sutherland continued with a solo career with Fearless Management.
+When B3 disbanded in December 2004, Sutherland continued with a solo career with Fearless Management.

-John has also worked with producer/songwriter/composer Peter Wolf creating a duet for the title track of the animated feature film The Nutcracker and Mouse King.
+He has also worked with producer/songwriter/composer Peter Wolf creating a duet for the title track of the animated feature film The Nutcracker and Mouse King.
 He sang the lead male vocals alongside American artist Sophie B. Hawkins.

 Wolf also organized for him a series of concerts in Austria.
 The project was called "Sound Cloud" and the music was released on the album Sense-ation distributed by Universal Records.